ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-workshops-dec.md

 **[Add to Calendar](https://www.addevent.com/event/sU19334495)**

 In this workshop, we'll explore the future of decentralised, permissionless and censorship-resistant publishing.
 You'll learn how to create a blog from scratch on the decentralised Swarm network, offering a robust alternative to conventional web hosting.

+#### Requirements
+No programming skills needed.
+Options available for both GUI and CLI users, catering to all preferences.

-Key Takeaways:
+#### Key Takeaways:

-1. **Learn the Process:** Build a blog from the ground up on the Swarm network.
+1. **Learn the Process:** Discover how to create a blog from scratch on the Swarm decentralised network, offering a robust alternative to traditional web hosting.
-2. **Seamless Transition:** Migrate content from platforms like Jekyll or Hugo.
+2. **Censorship-Resistant Backup:** Understand how to backup existing content from Jekyll or Hugo, enabling a seamless transition to a Web3 environment.
-3. **Customisation:** Personalise your blog's aesthetics.
-4. **Explore Features:** Explore unique functionalities such as cryptocurrency tipping, storage cost support and private commenting.
+3. **Customisation:** Explore how to tailor the look and feel of your blog to align with your personal or brand aesthetics.
+4. **Explore Features:** Delve into unique functionalities like a tipping system that enables readers to directly reward your content with cryptocurrency, a donation feature to manage storage costs, and an interactive commenting system.

 ## Hosting on Swarm: Setting Up a Private Swarm Gateway